 Stay in Trinity Beach if you are traveling with familiy; you like to be next to the beach, you like quiet areas, you want to relax, you don’t mind not being near the CBD, you don’t mind not being away from any nightlife.

-Sea Change Beachfront Apartments is situated on Trinity Beach, just 15 minutes north of Cairns.
-It offers luxurious 5-star apartments with breathtaking ocean views of the Coral Sea from each private balcony.
+lxuury ($$$): Sea Change Beachfront Apartments, 5-star hotel located on Trinity Beach, just 15 minutes north of Cairns.
+It offers breathtaking ocean views of the Coral Sea from each private balcony.
 Guests enjoy free WiFi and free on-site parking.

 Located 55km from Cairns CBD, Port Douglas is a fantastic option if you’re looking for an alternative to staying centrally in Cairns but still want to be close to the city.
 It is a classic beach holiday town with an upmarket vibe.